Grant Opportunities

 • Monitoring Infrastructure: Projects that increase monitoring infrastructure and capacity to support collection of environmental data

 These are pilot grant programs that will be evaluated during the initial round for effectiveness.
 CBEP may adjust funding criteria or availability in future rounds.
+We expect to hold the next funding round in late fall 2024.

 Two men collecting water quality samples from a river.